livelace/mosquito/README.md

 * Support as data source: RSS, Twitter.
 * Support regexp (case insensitive) for content filtering.
-* Support regexp actions for content processing.
+* Support regexp actions (if regexp was found) for content processing.
 * Support for offline mode.
 Save data to database if a SMTP server is not reachable.
 * Support individual an update interval for configurations.